This post may contain affiliate links. Please see my disclosure policy for details.

-Inside the Suomenlinna visitor centre you can pay to enter their museum which gives you tonnes of info all about the magnificent history of the fortress and how it came to be one of the most popular attractions in all of Finland!
-Tickets are 8 Euro’s and has a small introductory film with interactive displays.
+Inside the Suomenlinna visitor centre, you can pay to enter their museum which gives you tonnes of info all about the magnificent history of the fortress and how it came to be one of the most popular attractions in all of Finland!
+Tickets are 8 Euro’s and have a small introductory film with interactive displays.
 If you have a Museum Card, it’s valid here.

 If you’re feeling peckish or need to warm up they have a lovely café that sells fresh filter coffee and yummy locally made cakes.